lifewinning/lifewinning/resume.md

 Freelance in-house development project building a CMS (Flask/MySQL backend) for keeping track of all published excerpts from the Snowden archive, as well as all reporting connected to said published documents Architecture was originally designed for a public-facing API of document metadata, but shelved due to timing and maintenance concerns.
 (Project remains under NDA but if actually curious, I can provide the login for a dev version still running on theintercept.horse)

-*
+***

 ### Teaching

 #### Adjunct Faculty, Cooper Union | 2018-present

-Co-instructor of a course on Machine Learning And Art, cross-listed in the art and engineering departments, taught with electrical engineering professor Sam Keene (spring 2018); instructor on newly developed Ethics in Computer Science course for the engineering department in preparation for the development of a new Computer Science minor (fall 2019-present).
+Co-instructor of a course on Machine Learning And Art, cross-listed in the art and engineering departments, taught with electrical engineering professor Sam Keene (spring 2018); instructor on Ethics in Computer Science course for the engineering department (fall 2019-present).
+Syllabus for Ethics in Computer Science [here](https://docs.google.com/document/d/1CQB0vVaEVmrNS0ABMXgyq-MK--WwWFBzI03YqNNDlV8/edit?usp=sharing)

 #### Adjunct Faculty, Rhode Island School of Design | 2017

-As co-instructor on Graduate Thesis Communications in the Industrial Design Graduate Studies program, I worked with students on the required writing component of their thesis projects (all students are required to produce a book in conjunction with their final works).
+As co-instructor with Tim Maly on Graduate Thesis Communications in the Industrial Design Graduate Studies program, I worked with students on the required writing component of their thesis projects.

 #### Instructor, School for Poetic Computation | 2015-16, 2018

 While at SFPC I developed the course *Architectural History of Computing*, which began as one-day workshops and was extended into a course taught in fall 2016.
 Topics covered included technology supply chains, data center geography and politics, and local New York internet history.
 In 2018 I taught *Networked Terraforming*, a workshop on the material and mineral supply chains underlying the internet, taught as part of SFPC's Code Societies intensive.

 ### Select Residencies, Fellowships, Grants